 In reviewing school computer lab logs, it is evident that Howard D. McMillan Middle School needs to increase student use of technology.
-For the 2006 school year, our school needs to increase the use of the computer labs by 2% from the 153 days of computer lab usage during the 2006 school year.
+For the 2008 school year, our school needs to increase the use of the computer labs by 2% from the 153 days of computer lab usage during the 2007 school year.

-The use of technology will increase by 2% as evidenced by daily computer logs, as compared to the 2005-06 school year reflecting 153 days of computer lab usage.
+The use of technology will increase by 2% as evidenced by daily computer logs, as compared to the 2006-07 school year reflecting 153 days of computer lab usage.

-PERSONS RESPONSIBLE TIMELINE STRATEGIES (Identify by titles) START END ALIGNMENT BUDGET Media Specialist will create computer-based Media Specialist 8/14/06 5/30/07 District Strategic \$0.00 lessons for students.
-Plan Use reports from computer programs such as: Language Arts Teachers 08/14/06 05/30/07 District Strategic \$0.00 SuccessMaker, Read 180, and Accelerated Language Arts Curriculum Leader Plan Reader to monitor student progress.
-Incorporate technology such as Assistant Principal 8/14/06 5/30/07 District-wide \$0.00 SuccessMaker, Plato, FCAT Explorer, Reading/Math Technology literacy plan Riverdeep through the intensive Teachers reading/mathematics classes.
-Incorporate the use of technology through the Assistant Principal of Technology 10/14/06 05/30/07 District-wide \$0.00 interactive/intelligence classrooms across all Curriculum Leaders literacy plan content areas.
-Monitor the use of technology labs through All instructional staff 08/14/06 05/30/07 District Strategic \$0.00 teacher lesson plans.
-Plan
+STRATEGIES PERSONS RESPONSIBLE START DATE END DATE ALIGNMENT BUDGET Media Specialist will create computer-based lessons for students.
+Media Specialist 8/20/07 6/05/08 Continuous Improvement Model 0 Use reports from computer programs such as: SuccessMaker, Read 180, and Accelerated Reader to monitor student progress.
+Language Arts TeachersLanguage Arts Curriculum Leader 08/20/07 06/05/08 Continuous Improvement Model 0 Incorporate technology such as SuccessMaker, Plato, FCAT Explorer, Riverdeep through the intensive reading/mathematics classes.
+Assistant Principal, Reading/Mathematics Technology Teachers 8/20/07 6/05/08 Continuous Improvement Model 0 Incorporate the use of technology through the interactive classrooms across all content areas.
+Assistant Principal of Technology, Curriculum Leaders 08/20/07 06/05/08 Education Innovation 0 Monitor the use of technology labs through teacher lesson plans.
+All instructional staff 08/20/07 06/05/08 Continuous Improvement Model 0